 This piece of advice won’t be relevant to everyone working from home because some of you are working your regular 9-5 remotely and still need to fit your work into regular business hours.
 I’m the opposite.
 I have a full-time job during the day and when I’m working at home, it’s for my side-hustle.

 Because I am busy at my full-time job during the day, my work from home time is limited to mornings, evenings, and weekends.
 Some people work well in the morning and I know lots of bloggers who make it a practice to get up two hours earlier each morning to work.
-I am not one of these people and I know I would not be productive at 6 am.
+I am not one of these people and I KNOW I would not be productive at 6 am.
 Just rolling out of bed at my normal time is a challenge for me and I usually hit snooze a few times!